 - 13.1 The Integrity Unit will have the burden of establishing that a Non-Doping Violation of the Integrity Code of Conduct has been committed.
-The standard of proof will be whether the Integrity Unit has established the commission of the alleged violation to the comfortable satisfaction of the Panel, bearing in mind the seriousness of the allegation that is made.
+The standard of proof will be whether the Integrity Unit has established the commission of the alleged violation to the comfortable satisfaction of the Panel.
 This standard of proof in all cases is greater than a mere balance of probability but less than proof beyond a reasonable doubt. - 13.2 Where the Integrity Code of Conduct places the burden of proof upon the Applicable Person alleged to have committed a violation to rebut a presumption or establish specified facts or circumstances, the standard of proof will be by a balance of probability.